PFAS Lawsuits Hit 15,000 as Key Deadlines Loom

 Six Priority Conditions in the PFAS MDL

-The court has focused personal injury cases on kidney cancer, testicular cancer, thyroid disease, thyroid cancer, ulcerative colitis, and liver cancer based on the strength of causation evidence linking these conditions to PFAS exposure.
+Judge Richard Gergel has focused initial personal injury discovery on six primary conditions: kidney cancer, testicular cancer, thyroid disease, thyroid cancer, ulcerative colitis, and liver cancer.

 Municipal Settlement Deadlines